 The California Consumer Privacy Act of 2018 (“CCPA”) provides California residents with rights to receive certain disclosures regarding the collection, use, and sharing of “Personal Information,” as well as rights to access, delete, and restrict the sale of certain Personal Information we collect about them.
-You may submit a request to exercise these rights by visiting our Individual Rights Request Page or calling us at 1-844-963-0138.
+You or your authorized agent may submit a request to exercise these rights by visiting our Individual Rights Request Page or calling us at 1-844-963-0138.

 The CCPA defines “Personal Information” to mean “information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.”
 If you are a California resident, you have a right not to receive discriminatory treatment for the exercise of the privacy rights conferred by the CCPA.

 Residents of the State of California also have the right to request information regarding third parties to whom the company has disclosed certain categories of personal information during the preceding year for the third parties’ direct marketing purposes under California’s “Shine the Light” law (Cal.
 Civ.
 Code §1798.83).
 Personal information under this California law means “any information that when it was disclosed identified, described, or was able to be associated with an individual.”
 We do not disclose this type of personal information to third parties for their own purposes and we permit you to opt out of any disclosures of non-identifiable personal information.
 However, if you are a California resident and would like to inquire further, please email Comcast_Privacy@comcast.com.

 Maine’s Broadband Internet Access Service Customer Privacy Act generally prohibits providers of broadband Internet access service (“Providers”) from using, disclosing, selling or permitting access to “customer personal information” without a customer’s express, affirmative consent, which may be revoked at any time.